 Western Australia's focussed week with more activites commemorating and celebrating people of varying levels of ability being a part of the game.

-2016's event will be held on Saturday 6 August 2016, further details to be released in coming months.
+2016's event will be held on Saturday 6 August 2016, further details to be released shortly.

 Football West is proud to be a partner of Special Olympics WA in the drive for wider community inclusion in sport.
 More players are welcome - contact Special Olympics WA (click here for link) for membership forms and information.